UNDERSTAND THE CHRISTIAN WORLDVIEW:

 8. During our (believers’) wait, God wants to turn our trials and hardships into the way to teach us about selflessness, love, wisdom, meekness and devotion to Him (James 1).
 Without these trials and hardships, our corrupted human nature would just keep turning inward and never be transformed into being like Jesus, our Savior (Hebrews 11-12).
 These hardships and trials, allowed by God, are called “correction,” and it is not vindictive.
 Rather, It is meant to be transformative and has a great deal to do with His plan for the Ages and our specific purpose in His Kingdom.
 It is not punishment—an unending judgement for eternity.
 If we experience the evil people do, or the consequences of our own wrongdoing, it is never “God’s Plan.”
 But He can redeem it because of Jesus.
 If it is a natural evil (sickness, death or destruction) then He makes all things new in the new world.

-9. Punishment (for eternity) can happen only to those who reject Jesus, Who is God’s Rescuer from all evils.
-To reject His rescue is to be defiant and remain condemned for a fallen nature and evil actions.
+9. Punishment (separation from God’s Life, Love and Light for eternity) can happen only to those who reject Jesus, Who is God’s Rescuer and Healer from all evils.
+To reject His rescue is to be defiant and choose to remain condemned for preferring a fallen nature and evil deeds.
 (John 3:19, 31-36)

 10. Actions to take:

-—Denounce your corrupted human nature (the “fallen self”) and Satan.
+—Denounce your corrupted human nature (the “fallen self”) and Satan & all his doings.

-—Announce your Faith that Jesus (Yeshua of Nazareth) is the Son of God, Who was miraculously born to Mary by the power of the Holy Spirit, and Who (after living a sinless life) died for our sin and was raised again, so that we can be reconciled to God.
+—Announce your Faith that Jesus (Yeshua of Nazareth) is the Son of God, Who was miraculously born to Mary by the power of the Holy Spirit, and Who (after living a sinless life) died for our sin and was raised again, so that we can be reconciled to God and healed of inner corruption.

 If you decided to agree with God about your inner brokenness and have now put your trust in Jesus because of this video’s message, please tell your story by sending an email to firstname.lastname@example.org